 - in a high need subject area

 NOTE: If the TEACH Grant requirements including the above are not met, the TEACH Grant is converted to a Direct Unsubsidized Stafford Loan.

 The amount of the TEACH Grant is subject to change due to congressional action.

 How to Apply for a TEACH Grant

 - Complete the Free Application for Federal Student Aid (FAFSA).

-- Complete the TEACH Grant Application and submit it to the Financial Aid Office for final determination.
+- Complete the 2013-14 TEACH Grant Application (2014-15 TEACH Grant Application) and submit it to the Financial Aid Office for final determination.
 Student will be notified of results.
-Students who completed the 2013-14 TEACH application will be notified of their eligibility for the TEACH Grant in late April.

 - If Approved -

-Please complete the following online steps at www.teach-ats.ed.gov each year that you wish to receive the grant:
+Please complete the following online steps on the TEACH Grant website each year that you wish to receive the grant:

 - Complete the TEACH Grant counseling.